Char-Al/bench_leon/README.md

 Now, we focus on the compression rate depending of the size of the original FastQ.
 We can notice a peak at 18 Go, corresponding to FastQ files that have larger reads (125 vs 100 pb).
 However this peak cannot change the analysis because all softwares show the same effect.
-Regarding these results, we can notice that LEON is more efficient than GZIP, especially the _"lossy"_ mode which is very stable in each case.
+Regarding these results, we can say that LEON is more efficient than GZIP, especially the _"lossy"_ mode which is very stable in each case.

 ![Evolution du taux de compression en fonction de la taille des fastQ d'origine](https://github.com/Char-Al/bench_leon/blob/master/example/point_compression.png "Evolution du taux de compression en fonction de la taille des fastQ d'origine")

 The time of compression and decompression depends of the size of initial file.
-The LEON _"lossy"_ and _"lossless"_ mode have a similar time than GZIP level 6 for the compression, while the time of GZIP level 9 for compression is longer (in some cases more than 2 times).
+The LEON _"lossy"_ and _"lossless"_ mode and GZIP level 6 have similar time for the compression, while the time of GZIP level 9 for compression is longer (in some cases more than 2 times).
 LEON is less efficient for decompression and all GZIP level have almost the same time for decompression.

 ![Evolution du temps de compression en fonction de la taille des fastQ d'origine](https://github.com/Char-Al/bench_leon/blob/master/example/point_time.png "Evolution du temps de compression en fonction de la taille des fastQ d'origine")